apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>scriptConfigs, list of ScriptConfig, witch these scripts can be used by volume trigger,downward trigger, or tool image</p>
+<p>A list of ScriptConfig.
+These scripts can be used by volume trigger, downward trigger, or tool image.</p>
 </td>
 </tr>
 <tr>